Pathfinder Technology Demonstrator

-NASA's Pathfinder Technology Demonstrator (PTD) Project will test the operation of a variety of novel technologies on a type of nanosatellites known as CubeSats, providing significant enhancements to the performance of these versatile spacecraft.
+NASA's Pathfinder Technology Demonstrator (PTD) Project is a series of tech demonstrations of technologies aboard a series of nanosatellites known as CubeSats, providing significant enhancements to the performance of these versatile spacecraft.
 Each of the five planned PTD missions consist of a 6-unit (6U) CubeSat with expandable solar arrays.

-Flight qualification and demonstration of these technologies are expected to benefit future government and commercial missions.
+Flight qualification and demonstration of these technologies carried aboard the PTD missions are expected to benefit future government and commercial missions.
 These include propulsion systems and sub-systems that stabilize and point the spacecraft to high accuracy in order to use a laser communications system capable of high-speed broadband.

-The first mission, PTD-1, was scheduled for launch in December 2020 on a Falcon 9 rocket, from Cape Canaveral, as part of the ride-share ELaNa mission 35., and launched in Jan 2021.

-PTD-3 launched on May 25 2022 on the SpaceX Transporter-5 rideshare.
+The first mission, PTD-1, was scheduled for launch in December 2020 on a Falcon 9 rocket, from Cape Canaveral, as part of the ride-share ELaNa mission 35, launched on January 24th, 2021, and demonstrated HYDROS-C water-based propellant system.
+PTD-3 launched on May 25 2022 on the SpaceX Transporter-5 rideshare and demonstrated the TBIRD infrared communication system.

 Overview

 The Pathfinder Technology Demonstrator (PTD) Project is led by NASA's Ames Research Center in California, in collaboration with NASA's Glenn Research Center in Ohio.
 The PTD project is managed and funded by NASA's Small Spacecraft Technology Program (SSTP) within the Space Technology Mission Directorate.
 The overall goal is to test the physics of key new technologies in order to enhance small spacecraft and make them able to reach new destinations and operate in new environments.
 These technologies will be tested in low Earth orbit for potential future application in small spacecraft operating in Earth orbit or in deep space.
 Technologies demonstrated by PTD flights may be applicable and scalable to larger spacecraft.

 The project plans to fly five 6U CubeSat orbital missions, coded PTD-1 through PTD-5, at 6-month intervals, each flight assessing different technologies.
 Each mission will have a 90-day lifetime after it is released in low Earth orbit.
 Each spacecraft will include different test payloads such as propulsion systems for orbital station-keeping, maneuvering and interplanetary transit, laser high bandwidth communications, or high precision attitude control (orientation) systems to stabilize the spacecraft and point the designated instruments with high accuracy.